Care to Learn program awarded $10,000

 Welker said she and about nine other people work together to bring in donations and assemble the packs, and donations from several partners are a major piece.

-Friends of Saint Francis is a 21-member board, 14 from the community and 7 employees of SFMC, Propst said, and exists to help patients and families have extra touches.
+Friends of Saint Francis is a 21-member board, 14 from the community and 7 employees of SFMC, Propst said, and exists to help patients and families.
 And, she said, reaching out into the community is also part of the mission.

 Leigh Ragsdale, principal at Jefferson Elementary, said the backpack program offers real help to students and families.